cytoscape/cytoscape.js/documentation/md/notation.md

 In this documentation, "position" refers to model position unless otherwise stated.

+A node's position can be set manually, or it can be set automatically using a [layout](#layouts).
+Because the positions of two nodes influence the lengths of the edges in between them, a layout effectively sets edge lengths.

 ## Elements JSON

 Examples are given that outline format of the elements JSON used to load elements into Cytoscape.js: